All Hell Breaks Loose (Charmed): Critical response

-"All Hell Breaks Loose" has often been cited as one of Charmeds best episodes.
-Writing for The Guardian, Isabelle Oderberg referred to "All Hell Breaks Loose" as the "best episode of the whole show".
-Gay Times Sam Damshenas described the episode not only as the best one of Charmed but also as "one of the best episodes of any fantasy drama ever".
-Ryan Keefer, in reviewing the season for DVD Verdict, labelled the ending as a "defining moment for [Charmed]".
-In a retrospective review, Pastes Lacy Baugher Milas also described the episode as the show's best, highlighting Prue's death as a "shocking choice" and lamenting how it led to the show's declining quality, arguing Phoebe should have died instead.
+"All Hell Breaks Loose" has been cited as one of Charmeds best episodes.
+The Guardians Isabelle Oderberg and Sam Damshenas of Gay Times both described it as the strongest episode of Charmed, with Damshenas further labelling it as "one of the [greatest] of any fantasy drama ever".
+Ryan Keefer, in reviewing the third season for DVD Verdict, labelled the ending of "All Hell Breaks Loose" as a "defining moment for [Charmed]".
+Demian of Television Without Pity gave the episode an "A" grade and praised Combs' performance, especially during Piper's death scene.

+Critics afforded much attention to Prue's death in the episode.
+Writing for Entertainment Weekly, Brianna Zigler argued that some of the best television series are willing to take risks and kill off one of their main characters, recognizing Charmed as one of the top examples of a program that "dared to kill off its protagonist".
+Pastes Lacy Baugher Milas, who praised the episode, echoed similar remarks and described Prue's death as a "shocking choice"; she did lament how it led to the show's declining quality.
+Conversely, Digital Spys Hugh Armitage criticized Prue's death for taking place off-screen and being handled poorly.
+The Mary Sue writer El Kuiper argued that the majority of Charmeds "emotionally compelling" stories focused on Prue, with her story and death in "All Hell Breaks Loose" being the prime exemplar of this.
+Kuiper further stated that Prue's death had an emotional impact on the show's viewers.

-Besides Prue's death, Pastes Baugher Milas praised the episode's plot focusing on magic and the Halliwell sisters getting exposed as witches, arguing that "All Hell Breaks Loose" showcased Charmeds greatest strength being in showing the "more uncomfortable aspects of what being a witch could mean, both from a personal and professional perspective".
+The focus on the exposure of magic and Charmed Ones' status as witches, as well as the negative repercussions this has for them, was commended.
+Pastes Baugher Milas praised the episode's plot, arguing that "All Hell Breaks Loose" showcased Charmeds greatest strength being in showing the "more uncomfortable aspects of what being a witch could mean, both from a personal and professional perspective".
 In his review of the third season, television critic David Hofstede described the Halliwells' status as witches being exposed as the greatest moment from the season.
-Anthropologist Willem de Blécourt argues that the Bewitched episode "I Confess", the film Escape to Witch Mountain, and the Sabrina the Teenage Witch episode "To Tell a Mortal" influenced "All Hell Breaks Loose"; de Blécourt notes how all four works share the central theme of "outsiders becoming aware of witches in a world that denies their existence, followed by the consequences of this revelation".
+Anthropologist Willem de Blécourt argues that the Bewitched episode "I Confess" (1968), the film Escape to Witch Mountain (1975), and the Sabrina the Teenage Witch episode "To Tell a Mortal" (1997) influenced "All Hell Breaks Loose"; de Blécourt notes how all four works share the central theme of "outsiders becoming aware of witches in a world that denies their existence, followed by the consequences of this revelation".